mobxjs/mobx/README.md

 ## MobX: Simple and scalable

-MobX is a simple, very scaleable and obtrusive state management library.
+MobX is a simple, very scaleable and unobtrusive state management library.

 ### Using classes and real references